The Ultimate New Employee Onboarding Checklist

 - Schedule regular (weekly or bi-weekly) feedback ‘catch-ups’

 - Set performance goals that can be monitored and evaluated

 - Ask for feedback

 - Discuss any further opportunities for professional growth

-Be sure to make your employee feel special; maybe take them out for lunch or grab a drink.
+Be sure to celebrate your employee’s achievements in their first year.
+Make them feel special on their work anniversary by taking them out for lunch or grabbing a drink.

 10. Celebrate their first anniversary

 - Shoutout to the team and celebrate the employee’s milestone

 - Prepare and conduct the yearly performance/salary review